Why Am I Craving Fruit? 4 Key Explanations You Need to Know

 So why does being dehydrated cause you to want to eat fruit or drink fruit smoothies?

-Of course you can also drink more water when you have fruit cravings
+Of course, you can also drink more water when you have fruit cravings

-But what happens if I eat too much fruit?
+But what happens if I overeat fruit?

-For example, my uncle with type two diabetes can only eat certain fruits like berries which have low sugar content.
+For example, my uncle with type two diabetes can only eat certain fruits like berries, which have low sugar content.

 For more info on binge eating, read this introductory article here.

-Now besides dehydration, you can also crave fruit for another straightforward, non-subtle reason.
+Besides dehydration, you can also crave fruit for another straightforward, non-subtle reason.

 2) Low Blood Sugar